-In the summer of 2016 Mr. Burdette sings Ko-Ko in The Mikado for his Chautauqua Festival debut.
-His 2016-17 season engagements include Osmin in Die Entführung aus dem Serail with Atlanta Opera, Sulpice in La fille du regiment Washington National Opera; reprising Beck Weathers in Everest with Dallas Opera; Nick Shadow in The Rake’s Progress with Boston Lyric Opera; General Polkan in The Golden Cockerel and Frosch in Die Fledermaus with Santa Fe Opera; The Pirate King in The Pirates of Penzance with Lyric Opera of Kansas City; and Messiah at Duke University and Milwaukee Symphony Orchestra.
+Mr. Burdette’s 2016-17 season engagements include Osmin in Die Entführung aus dem Serail with Atlanta Opera; Sulpice in La fille du régiment with Washington National Opera; reprising Beck Weathers in Everest with Dallas Opera; Nick Shadow in The Rake’s Progress with Boston Lyric Opera; General Polkan in The Golden Cockerel and Frosch in Die Fledermaus with Santa Fe Opera; The Pirate King in The Pirates of Penzance with Lyric Opera of Kansas City; and Messiah at Duke University and Milwaukee Symphony Orchestra.

 In the summer of 2015 Kevin Burdette returned to Santa Fe Opera as Sulpice in La fille du régiment and Stobrod/Blind Man in the world premiere of Higdon’s Cold Mountain.
 His performance as Stobrod/Blind Man can be heard on the 2016 Grammy nominated CD released by PENTATONE records.
 His 2015-16 season performances include creating the roles of Eric Gold and the Ghost of Vittorio Bazzetti in Heggie’s Great Scott and a principal role in the world premiere of Mark Adamo’s Becoming Santa Claus in returns to Dallas Opera.
 Other season performances include Dulcamara in L’elisir d’amore, reprising his roles in Cold Mountain in returns to Opera Philadelphia, making his Atlanta Opera debut as The Pirate King in The Pirates of Penzance, and returning to Portland Opera as Judge Turpin in Sweeney Todd.
 In the 2014-15 season he sang Bartolo in Il barbiere di Siviglia with Opera Philadelphia, Beck Weathers in Talbot’s Everest with Dallas Opera (world premiere), reprised his role as the Ogre in Montsalvatge’s El gato con botas with Gotham Chamber Opera, sang T.J.
 Rigg in Elmer Gantry with Florentine Opera, and returned to Boston Lyric Opera as Leporello in Don Giovanni.